Madgeniusblink/Webpack-Boilerplate/README.md

 # Webpack-Boilerplate
-Quick setup to kickstart your Javascript App Prototype!
+Quick setup to kickstart your Javascript App prototype using  <a href="https://webpack.js.org/concepts">Webpack</a>, <a href="https://babeljs.io/">Babeljs</a>, npm, and ES6!
 Just git pull the repo and start coding! no need to go through the motions of setting up your project!

 <h2>To get started</h2>